fpga-webserver by alessandrocomodi

 Application development might benefit from fake FPGA behavior at various points:

-- in the Host Application, enabling local development
+- in the Host Application, enabling local development (running the web server locally)

 - using Hardware Emulation on the Development Instance (no extra development required)